josh-ashkinaze/plurals/README.md

 print(debate.responses)
 ```

-This will give two responses from each of the respective agents in the following format: Debater 1's response and then
-Debater 2's response.
+This will give a response from each of the respective agents in the following format: Debater 1's response and then Debater 2's response.
 Debate is the best structure for argumentation and simulating debates.

 ### Debate with a moderator

-Let's say we want some Agent to actually read over the ideas presented and incorporate the best points
-to return a balanced answer.
-We can do that by passing in  a `moderator` agent, which is a special kind of Agent.
-It only has two arguments: `persona` (the moderator persona) and `combination_instructions`(how to combine the
+Let's say we want some Agent to read over the ideas presented and incorporate the best points to return a balanced answer.
+We can do this by passing in a `moderator` agent, which is a special kind of Agent with only three arguments: 'persona' (the moderator's persona), 'system_instructions' (which, if provided, will override a persona), and 'combination_instructions' (specifying how to combine the responses).
-responses).

-Implementing a moderator will alter the output from being only the debaters' responses to being the response of a
-moderator which combines the best points from both debaters to provide a balanced answer.
+Implementing a moderator will change the output from solely the debaters' responses to a combined response from the moderator, incorporating the best points from both debaters to provide a balanced answer.

 ```python
 from plurals.agent import Agent